TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-WebAPI/013 User DAO.md

 Inside FileData component, create a new directory, "DAOs".

-Inside this directory, create the class "UserFileDAO".
+Inside this directory, create the class "UserFileDao".
 The class is seen [here](https://github.com/TroelsMortensen/WasmTodo/blob/002_AddUser/FileData/DAOs/UserFileDAO.cs).

 This is the initial setup of the class: